danhaggard/react-scroll-collapse/README.md

 ##### expandCollapseAll : PropTypes.func

-Calling this function in your component will expand/collapse any components wrapped with the collapserItemController HoC; scrolling your component to the top of the scroller.
+Calling this function in your component will scroll your component to the top of the parent <Scroller> component and expand/collapse any components wrapped with the collapserItemController HoC nested within the scope of the collapserController.

 If some children are expanded and some collapsed then it will expand them all.